 Community Infrastructure Levy

-The Community Infrastructure Levy (CIL) is a levy that local authorities can choose to charge on new development in their area.
-The money raised can be used to fund a wide range of infrastructure to support growth set out in the adopted Local Plan.
+The Community Infrastructure Levy (CIL) is a levy charged on new development in the Vale.
+The money raised will be used to fund infrastructure to support growth in the district, in accordance with our

 CIL Funds Received and Spending Strategy